Last updated on 04 October 2022 by Sara Pegarella (Law school graduate, B.A. in English/Writing. In-house writer at

-This article will help you answer that question, as well as provide examples of how other business owners and blogs are successfully using disclaimers and disclosures relating to their use of Amazon Associates program so you can successfully create and display your own.
+This article will help you answer those questions, as well as provide examples of how other business owners and blogs are successfully using disclaimers and disclosures relating to their use of Amazon Associates program so you can successfully create and display your own.

-Amazon Associates is an online affiliate marketing program that allows business owners and bloggers to earn referral fees by placing links to products for sale on Amazon.com on their own websites.
+Amazon Associates is an online affiliate marketing program that allows business owners and bloggers to earn referral fees by placing links to products for sale on Amazon on their own separate websites.

-Bloggers (or any online business) who advertise or write about certain products can place links on their websites for these products from Amazon.
+Bloggers (or any online businesses) who advertise or write about certain products can place links on their websites for these products from Amazon.
 Users then click on those links to buy the products from Amazon, generating a referral fee for the blogger whose link the user clicked on.

 It's the classic affiliate marketing program with referral links.